chef/chef-web-docs/chef_master/source/delivery_cli.rst

 How to enable FIPS mode for workstations
 ==================================================================

-A workstation is a computer running Chef Workstation that is used to author cookbooks, interact with the Chef Infra Server, and interact with nodes.

 Prerequisites
 ------------------------------------------------------------------
 * Supported Systems - Windows, CentOS and Red Hat Enterprise Linux